open-source-labs/OverVue/README.md

 ## Installation

-To download the development version for windows or mac, please visit https://www.Overvue.io
+To download the production version for windows or mac, please visit https://www.Overvue.io

-This app was developed using the Quasar framework, so first you will need to install the Quasar cli

 Install dependencies